dogweather/schema-dot-org/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/public-law/schema-dot-org.
+Bug reports and pull requests are welcome on GitHub.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+[The](The) gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).